kasinox/NYPD_shooting_incident/README.md

 ## Video showing a fresh install of Rstudio in windows and going through the knitting

 * http://youtu.be/ynpqcxFjM0A?hd=1
+* Rstudio will prompt to install the required packages, click yes
+* If the file doesn't knit the first time, the prompt will show there is no pdf - latex output library, it recommend tinytex
 * you will need to manually install tinytex if you don't have a pdf output library already, the script doesn't automatically install tinytex
 * in the console of Rstudio, type the following to install tinytex, then the rest should be fine
 * tinytex::install_tinytex()